readyready15728/misc/awakemud-notes.md

 * Remember to hang up phone calls!
 * Quickness enhancements are recommended for deckers not going the full Street Samurai route, and maybe initiative (?).
-* Mall of Mammon is to the east of CyberDoc.
+* The Mall of Mammon is between Seventh and Eighth on Boren Avenue in SE Seattle.
+* Bang for Your Buck on the third floor of the Mall of Mammon sells submachine gun, heavy pistol, light pistol, sport rifle, shotgun and assault rifle ammunition.
 * Velasquez Bank in West Tacoma has a Matrix terminal.
 * The backroom of Bullet Bonanza in Knight Center sells even **more** ammunition.
 * There's a guy on Burton Street in Redmond who practices Stealth.
 * Paulie's Weapons Depot in the abandoned factory on Commerce in Redmond sells **cheap** ammunition.
+* Phil's Army Surplus between Sixth and Seventh Streets on Boren Avenue in SE Seattle sells various sorts of military equipment.
 * The market in the south of Portland apparently has someone who practices Elf etiquette.
-* The Rooster deals in arms a little northeast of the apartment complex in Redmond and also offers work.
-(Minimum reputation 100.)
+* The Rooster deals in arms a little northeast of the apartment complex in Redmond and also offers work (minimum reputation 100).
 * 'help junk'.
 * 'help highlight'.
 * 'help xterm256'.